Automated Weather Station for Copeland Creek Headwaters

 Type of Educational Activities: Independent research, student employment

 Project Faculty: Farid Farahmand (Engineering Science), Daniel Soto (Environmental Studies and Planning), Chris Halle (Consultant)

-Partners: SSU Preserves, SCWA, UC Davis, City of Rohnert Park and with special thanks to UC Natural Reserve Systems Angelo Coast Range Reserve (UC Berkeley) and Quail Ridge Reserve (UC Davis),
+Partners: Center for Environmental Inquiry, SCWA, UC Davis, City of Rohnert Park and with special thanks to UC Natural Reserve Systems Angelo Coast Range Reserve (UC Berkeley) and Quail Ridge Reserve (UC Davis),

 - Student Assistantships - 2 students (Fall 2013, Spring 2014)